 When I am craving those vermicelli bowls and do not have time to make the full-blown traditional version of it, this is my alternative.

-The bowl is made with similar ingredients (rice vermicelli noodles, veggies, herbs), and the sauce is almost the same as the nouc cham sauce that is served with authentic Vietnamese Noodle Bowls.
+The Vietnamese Noodle Salad is made with similar ingredients (rice vermicelli noodles, veggies, herbs), and the sauce is almost the same as the nouc cham sauce that is served with authentic Vietnamese Noodle Bowls.

 The main difference is we are not marinated and grilling the meats, as more authentic Vietnamese Noodle Bowls come with smoky grilled meats.
 Instead we are adding shredded store-bought rotisserie chicken to it.

-In other words, much quicker, less work, and perfect for those busy days for when you are craving Vietnamese food but do not have the time to make the authentic version.
+In other words, much quicker, less work, and perfect for those busy days for when you are craving Vietnamese food but do not have the time to make the authentic Vietnamese Noodle version.

-So if you haven’t already concluded: I’m pretty obsessed with this Vietnamese Rice Noodle Bowl dish.
+So if you haven’t already concluded: I’m pretty obsessed with this Vietnamese Rice Noodle Bowl.
 It’s my new addiction.

 Ask my husband.
 He has witnessed me eating this multiple times a week (or at times, multiple times a day), me raving about how this delicious bowl is speaking to my soul…